Home

 Today the variety of salsas is endless.
 You can use an array of fresh fruits and vegetables to make a variety of salsas.
 Some recipes result in ones that are fruity, some hot, some smoky, and some sweet and spicy.

 Serve these restaurant style salsas with tortilla chips, quesadillas, tacos, grilled meats, chicken, seafood, and eggs.
-I also use my restaurant recipes in soups and sauces and as a base for other dips.
+I also use these restaurant recipes in soups and sauces and as a base for other dips.

 Homemade or restaurant-made quality salsas are hearty and flavorful and they're healthy too, with little or no fat and no preservatives.